 Fijian Cooking Lessons

 Learning how to cook South Pacific cuisine is an absolute must-do for any foodie visiting the Yasawa Islands.
 At Naqalia Lodge, guests have the opportunity to learn traditional Fijian cooking methods, like cooking on fire using leaves, coconuts, herbs and more!
 Or enjoy a cooking demonstration using freshly caught seafood when staying at the all-inclusive Yasawa Island Resort & Spa.
 Fijian cooking lessons are also available at Paradise Cove Resort, Blue Lagoon Resort, Barefoot Manta Resort, Mantaray Island Resort and many of the Yasawa Island homestays.

 What Fijians usually save for special occasions, visitors of the Yasawa Islands have the privilege to taste the smokey flavours of a traditional lovo feast.
 Lovo is food slow-cooked in an underground oven.
 Watch the unveiling of the lovo then tuck into a feast of meat, fish and vegetables.
 At the Barefoot Manta Resort, guests can learn to weave their own dinner plates before enjoying the lovo feast and cultural performances.
 Lovos can also be enjoyed every Thursday at Turtle Island Fiji.

 Kava ceremonies are traditional welcoming ceremonies typically performed when there are new visitors to a village.
 Needless to say, it will be a staple of your village visit if you are doing a homestay in the Yasawas, so don’t forget to bring yaqona as a gift (sevusevu).
 See Fiji Village Etiquette: What to Do When Visiting a Fijian Village for more tips.
 At resorts, guests will still get to experience this signature tradition that Fiji is most famous for.
 Resorts like Paradise Cove Resort and Yasawa Island Resort have a kava ceremony night once a week, while the Navutu Stars Resort has a kava session every Friday afternoon to represent a taste of Fijian village life.

 Mix romance and great food in a Yasawa Islands beach picnic.
-The resort chefs will prepare you a gourmet picnic then you and your lucky partner will be transported to a secluded beach or island to dine in paradise.
+The resort chefs will prepare a gourmet picnic for you then you and your lucky partner will be transported to a secluded beach or island to dine in paradise.
 This special dining experience is available at the Yasawa Island Resort, Barefoot Manta, Navutu Stars and Turtle Island Fiji.